abutlerboudakian/future_wallet/README.md

   * Arron Look
   * Wendi Zheng

+## Deploying the Server
+FutureWallet's REST Server runs on Ubuntu using virtualenv, Flask, uWSGI, and Nginx.
+To set up the server, you will need to install python3, all dependencies, and the modules/services listed above.
+Then, you will need to create a service on the system for the application using systemctl.
+Once that is complete, you need to create another configuration file in nginx's sites-available folder.

 ## Test Build Instructions
 In order to run the unit tests for the BudgetData and Requests classes, do the following:
 In the [Test](./Application/Test) directory, run the following commands: